 Monday morning August 6th the 24-day old waning crescent Moon will be about 4o from the reddish star Aldebaran, part of the open star cluster the Hyades.
 This v-shaped cluster of stars marks the face of Taurus the Bull, and Aldebaran represents the red ‘angry’ eye of Taurus.

-Our Moon reaches perigee, (closest distance from Earth), for this orbit on Thursday June 14th.
-At that time the Moon will be at a distance of 28.18 Earth diameters (359,500 km or 223,383 miles) from the Earth.
+Our Moon reaches apogee, (greatest distance from Earth), on Friday July 27nd.
+At that time the Moon will more or less be at a distance of 31.84 Earth diameters (406,223 km or 252,415. miles) from the Earth.

 Does our Moon actually go around the Earth as this graphic shows?
 From our perspective on the Earth the Moon appears to circle around the Earth.
 However, in reality, the Moon orbits the Sun together with the Earth*

 *Click here to read my 2006 Scope on the Sky column “The Real Shape of the Moon’s Orbit”.
 (PDF)

 Read this very informative article about the Earth-Moon system and their orbital motions, written by Joe Hanson.
 “Do We Orbit the Moon?”

 Friday July 27th the full Moon will be crossing the plane of the ecliptic moving south.
 This is known as the descending node, one of two intersections the Moon’s orbital path (dark green line) has with the ecliptic.

 When the Moon crosses the ecliptic, a node crossing, and the Moon is either at full or new phase there will be an eclipse.
 The length of the eclipse and whether or not it will be partial or total depends upon the timing.
 The closer the two events are to each other the greater the eclipse.
 This total lunar eclipse will be a long one at nearly 2 hours for totality.
 However the eclipse will not be visible from North America.

 Get eclipse information from the Hermit Eclipse web site.